JonasMoss/qte-by-outcome/README.md

 # qte-by-outcome
-Quantile treatment effect transformed on the scale of the outcome value
+Quantile treatment effect transformed to the scale of the outcome value